 When Jewish and Arab teams faced off against footballers from the Royal Air Force...

-During the years of the British Mandate in Palestine (1917-1948), thousands of British citizens including government, police and military personnel found themselves stationed in the region, living alongside the its Jewish and Arab residents.
-During World War II, additional soldiers from various distant lands also arrived.
-Although football, (or soccer, for American readers) was played in the Land of Israel before the British conquest, it received a significant push under the nation considered to be the birthplace of the game, as all three major population groups participated, each with their own football clubs competing against each other in tournament play.
-British, Arab and Jewish teams from this period had names including The Paymasters, Shabab al-‘Arab and Maccabi Tel Aviv.
+During the years of the British Mandate in the Land of Israel (1917-1948), thousands of British citizens including government, police and military personnel found themselves stationed in the region, living alongside its Jewish and Arab residents.
+Although football, (or soccer, for American readers) was played here before the British conquest, the sport received a significant push under the nation considered to be the birthplace of the game, as all three major population groups participated, each with their own football clubs competing against each other in tournament play.
+British, Arab and Jewish teams from this period had names such as The Paymasters, Shabab al-‘Arab and Maccabi Tel Aviv.

 When thinking about the relations between population groups in Mandatory Palestine, one tends to get the impression that a state of constant confrontation and conflict existed between Jews and Arabs.
 A similar image of hostility between the Jews and the British during the Mandate Period also comes to mind, mainly with regard to the struggle of Jewish groups such as the Irgun (Etzel) and Stern Gang (Lechi) against the British authorities, as well as opposition to British treatment of illegal Jewish immigrants (ma’apilim) during this period.
 Nonetheless, the sporting ties between Jews, Arabs and the British, as manifested in football, suggest that at least in the realm of sport, a single complex reality existed in which cooperation was the rule and not the exception.
 While national identity remained a key characteristic of sports in Mandatory Palestine, athletic events served as an arena for encounters between diverse communities.

 Football was played not only within the borders of Mandatory Palestine, but also on the international stage.
-The main athletic ties of the Jewish groups with the Arab countries of Egypt, Lebanon and Syria began in 1927.
-No confrontations are reported in newspaper reports of these games which were still taking place in the early 1940s.
+Local Jewish teams were playing against clubs from Arab countries such as Egypt, Lebanon and Syria as early as 1927.
+No confrontations were reported in newspaper accounts of these games which were still taking place in the early 1940s.

-Over time, a process of gradual separation between the Jewish institutions and teams and those of the Arab and British sectors becomes apparent.
-This took place mainly during the period of WWII, when confrontations with both the Arab and British teams (as well as the other military teams) intensified.
+Over time, a process of gradual separation between the Jewish football institutions and clubs and those of the Arab and British sectors became apparent.
+This took place mainly during the period of WWII, when relationships with both the Arab and British teams grew sour.

 In the 1942 League Cup games, Maccabi Haifa was scheduled to play against Greece’s Royal Hellenic Army team in the quarter-finals, but the Greeks left Mandatory Palestine prior to the game and Maccabi Haifa was automatically promoted to the next round.
 One of the three remaining games in the quarter-finals, between Maccabi Tel Aviv and Shabab al-‘Arab, ended with a victory for the Jewish team, which had added to its roster two players slated for conscription.
 As such an addition was forbidden according to the rules of the Association, Maccabi Tel Aviv was disqualified from tournament play.
 Nonetheless, it was not the Arab team that benefitted from this disqualification.
 Maccabi Haifa, which had already been automatically bumped up to the semi-finals, was now automatically placed in the final.
 Shabab al-‘Arab’s appeal of this decision was rejected by the Association.
 Following the decision, a conflict ensued between the Arab teams and the Association, leading ultimately to their renouncing membership in 1943 and establishing the Arab Sports Association in May 1944.